-While the idea to use passive systems to rid world’s oceans of plastic was first floated in 2012, it was still just that – an idea.
-In order to investigate whether the cleanup technology is indeed an effective method to remediate the Great Pacific Garbage Patch, The Ocean Cleanup started off by performing a broad-scoped feasibility study, covering areas including engineering, oceanography and recycling.
+While the idea to use passive systems to rid the world’s oceans of plastic was first floated in 2012, it was still just that – an idea.
+In order to investigate whether the cleanup technology is indeed an effective method to clean up the Great Pacific Garbage Patch, The Ocean Cleanup started off by performing a broad-scoped feasibility study, covering areas including engineering, oceanography and recycling.

-A voluntary team of close to 100 scientists and engineers spend a year on completing the 528-page study, which was published on June 3rd, 2014.
+A voluntary team of close to 100 scientists and engineers spent a year on completing the 528-page study, which was published on June 3rd, 2014.

 The feasibility study examined the physical properties of plastic pollution; technical feasibility in terms of fluid dynamics, structural engineering and operations; and described the preliminary testing that had been performed.
 The research indicated that The Ocean Cleanup Array is a feasible and viable method to remove large amounts of plastic pollution from the major accumulation zone in the North Pacific subtropical gyre, commonly known as the Great Pacific Garbage Patch.